cgnomads/GSOPs/README.md

 * **[v3.0]** `gaussian_splats_export`
 * **[v1.0]** `gaussian_splats_source` _(This is not necessarily a breaking change, but the old `GSplat Source` SOP has been hidden.
 It is **strongly** recommended to use this node for future compatibility!)_

-**To avoid introducing any undesired modifications to existing scenes, do not blindly update instances of the import and export nodes to the latest version!**
+**To avoid introducing undesired modifications to existing scenes, do not blindly update instances of the import and export nodes!** (Node updates should be opt-in because the type definition version has been incremeneted.)

 ## Notes
 * Please be kind.
 We love innovating and learning, and we want you to benefit from this project.
 * GSOPs is only supported for Houdini 20.5.
 This is due to an API change in the HDK.
 You should still be able to customize your installation for Houdini 20.0 and continue using the digital assets.
 * We provide precompiled binaries of [`houdini-gsplat-renderer`](https://github.com/rubendhz/houdini-gsplat-renderer) for Houdini 20.5 on Windows and MacOS.
 Linux is not officially supported, but you can attempt to compile it yourself.
 * Please adhere to the [SideFX Houdini License Agreement](https://www.sidefx.com/legal/license-agreement/).
-* GSOPs can generate gaussian splat training data, but it cannot train models.
+* GSOPs can generate Gaussian splat training data, but it cannot train models.
 If you want to train models locally, please see [3D Gaussian Splatting for Real-Time Radiance Field Rendering](https://github.com/graphdeco-inria/gaussian-splatting) or [Postshot](https://www.jawset.com/).
 * If you're interested in what you've seen and would like to discuss innovation/R&D collaboration opportunities, please contact us.

 ## Installation